gamedevfun/Samples/README.md

     - Doors aren’t necessarily bidirectional.
 If A can be reached from B, B might not be reachable from A.
     - Rooms might connect to themselves.
 a.
-Write a class or struct declaration that shows the structure of a Room.
-Include a constructor (for classes) or initialization function (for structs).
+Write a class declaration that shows the structure of a Room.
 b.
 Write a function to connect a new Room to an existing Room.
 c.
 Write a function to determine if any path exists between a starting room and an ending room with a given name.
 You may add additional members and methods to your Room class or struct